 Cover Photo: Author

 Chris Baker has over 10 years of experience in volunteer, combination and career fire departments in California.
-Currently, he serves as a Fire Captain with the River Delta Fire District and Public Information Officer for the Rio Vista Fire Department.
 Chris holds a Bachelor of Arts Degree in Anthropology and Associates of Science Degree in Fire Service Command Company Officer.
 He is a California State Fire Training certified Fire Officer, Driver-Operator, Fire Instructor, and Lead Firefighter I Certification Evaluator.
 Chris is a Fire Science in the California Community College System.
 He is a member and educator with the International Society of Fire Service Instructors.
-Chris is an Advocate for the Everyone Goes Home Program through the National Fallen Firefighter Foundation.
+Chris is an Advocate and Regional Coordinator for the Everyone Goes Home Program through the National Fallen Firefighters Foundation.

 You can contact Chris through his website: instructorchrisbaker.com